Editor-in-Chief: Sanda-Maria Copotoiu

 The format may be altered for review articles and case reports, if necessary.

 The title page should contain only the title of the article, without any information related to name of authors, their affiliation or the address for correspondence.
-These information will be uploaded directly on editorial manager platform and their appearance in the text of the manuscript should be avoided, in order to ensure a blinded review process.
+This information will be uploaded directly on submission platform and their appearance in the text of the manuscript should be avoided, in order to ensure a blinded review process.

 Use titles that stimulate interest, are easy to read and concise and contain enough information to convey the essence of the article.
 Title must not contain abbreviations.
 Do not write with „caps lock” on.
 Do not use symbols, special characters, or math formulas.